 Everything that is done in the Church must be held to this standard, the standard of Christ and Eternity.

-We may simply ask, are we reflecting the reality of Eternity or the passing corruption of this fleeting seclorum?
+When considering the implementation of anything in church, we must ask a simple question – is it reflecting the reality of Eternity or the passing corruption of this fleeting seclorum?

 So let us with the help of a few saints remind ourselves of the Eternal Icon, reality, of the Church.